werf/werf/docs/pages/reference/registry/pull.md

 ## Dapp pull

 Command used to pull stages cache from the specified docker registry.
-Must be called before any of the build commands.
+Call command before any of the build commands.

+Dapp pull command optimized to pull only single cache stage for each dimg, that needed to rebuild _current state_ of the dimg.

+For example there was a change in `beforeSetup` stage of the dimg since last project build.
+Dapp pull command:

+1. Calculates current state of the stage cache and realizes, that there are change in `beforeSetup` stage.
+2. Downloads `install` (the stage prior `beforeSetup`) stage from docker registry. `beforeInstall` stage will not be downloaded, because only `install` stage is needed to rebuild `beforeSetup` and further stages.

+Pulled stage can be used by multiple dimgs of the same dappfile in the case, when this stage is common between multiple dimgs.

+In other words, dapp downloads from cache **last common stage** between old and new dimg state.

+There is also an option to turn off this optimized behaviour and always pull all stages.

 ### Syntax

 ```
 dapp dimg stages pull [options] [DIMG ...]
 REPO
+  --registry-username USERNAME
+  --registry-password PASSWORD
+  --all
 ```

 The `DIMG` optional parameter — is a name of dimg from a dappfile.
 Specifying `DIMG` one or multiple times allows pulling stages cache only related to certain dimgs from dappfile.
 By default, dapp pull stages cache of all dimgs from dappfile.

 The `REPO` required parameter — is a repository name (see more in [image naming]({{ site.baseurl }}/reference/registry/image_naming.html#repo-parameter) article).

+`--all` option causes dapp to download all available stages for each dimg from the docker registry, instead of downloading only last common stage between old and new dimg state.

 ## Example